Mamankam: Zamorin's capture of Mamankam

 Another version represents the Koya securing this privilege to his chief by a stratagem.
 This version of the legend seems suggest friendly relations existed between the Koya and the chief of Valluvanatu, as well as with the chief of Kozhikode.
 In one Mamankam fair, the followers of the chief of Kozhikode managed to penetrate through the bodyguards of the Vellattiri chief and kill him on the Vakayur platform (Manittara).
 Still another version has it that the chief of Kozhikode promised to marry the Koya's daughter if the enterprise ended in success.
 But the Kozhikode chief began to repent of his rash and hasty offer, as it involved "the loss of caste".
 It was arranged that when he came to Kozhikode he should receive, as soon as he crossed the river at Kallai, betel and tobacco from the hands of a Muslim man dressed as a woman - this being considered tantamount to a marriage.

 The rivalry between the two Brahmin settlements (Panniyur and Chovvaram) also seems to give the chief of Kozhikode a pretext to attack the Vellattiri.
 Visscher, in his "Letters from Malabar", Letter VIII, writes, "so has the trumpet of battle blown by the Panniyur and Chovvaram often summoned the chiefs of Kerala to mutual hostilities".
 The rivalry is also mentioned by de Couto in Decades (Vol V, Sec 1, Chap.
 1).

 The immediate pretext of the Kozhikode's occupation of Tirunavaya was invasion Tirumanasseri Natu by its neighbors on either side, the Valluvanatu (Arangottu Swarupam) and Perumpatappu Swarupam.
 Tirumanasseri natu was a small chiefdom at the mouth of Perar, ruled by a Brahmin.
 The chiefdom, nominally subordinate to the Arangottu, had access to the sea at port Ponnani, and was bounded by Perar in the north.
 The Brahmin chief of Tirumanasseri was the head of the Panniyur Namputiris and was considered the protector of all the Brahmins living between Perinchellur and Chenganur, and he enjoyed koyma right over thirteen temples including that of Talipparamba.
-He was the leader of the Namputiri Samghas of Kolattur, and had 3000 soldiers under him.
+He was the leader of the Namputiri Samghas of Kolattur, and had 3000 Nair warriors under him.
 The chief of Tirumanasseri Natu appealed to the chief of Kozhikode for help, and ceded the port Ponnani as price of his protection.
 The Kozhikkode warriors advanced by land and sea.
 The main army, commanded by the Zamorin himself, approached Tirunavaya from north.
 The Eralpatu, proceeding by sea, occupied port Ponnani and Tirumanasseri Natu, and attacked the Vellattiri from west.
 The campaign was bitter and protracted, so much so the Kozhikode despairing of success, sought divine help by propitiating Valayanatu Bhagavati, the tutelary deity of Vellattiris.
 The battles were at last decided by the death of two princes belonging to the clan of Vellattiri.